Cell Biology, Developmental Biology

 Memorial Sloan Kettering Cancer Center

-Dr. Zallen is also an associate member in the Developmental Biology Program at the Sloan Kettering Institute at the Memorial Sloan Kettering Cancer Center.
+Dr. Zallen is also a member in the Developmental Biology Program at Sloan Kettering Institute in the Memorial Sloan Kettering Cancer Center.
 She was an HHMI early career scientist from 2009 to 2015.

 How Collective Cell Movements Lead to Tissue Structure